TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 ## Repository Structure

 At the root of the repository, there are several housekeeping files that shouldn't matter much to the average user.
-The only item that matter is the archives folder.
+The only item that matters is the archives folder.

 ### Archives